borolgs/yet-another-fetch/readme.md

 > [!IMPORTANT]
 > **Only for Node.js!**
-> It's assumed that for the frontend, it's better to use specialized solutions like [Tanstack Query](https://tanstack.com/query/latest).
+> It's assumed that for the frontend, it's better to use specialized solutions like [Tanstack Query](https://tanstack.com/query/latest) or [Farfetched](https://ff.effector.dev/).

 Installation: